uynitsuj/ros-noetic-ps3joy/README.md

 # PlayStation 3 Joystick Driver for ROS

 Original ROS Joystick Driver package had no support for Noetic.
-This is a python2 to python3 port.
+This serves as a noetic-compatible python2 to python3 port.

 This package provides a driver for the PS3 (SIXAXIS or DUALSHOCK3) bluetooth joystick.